That's What I Said: Fully-Controllable Talking Face Generation: Method

 \subsection{Navigating Multimodal Motion Space}

-To generate natural head poses, lip motions, and facial expressions simultaneously, $z_{c \rightarrow d}$ should successfully combine both vision and audio information while only containing motion-related features.
-To disentangle identity-related codes and motion-related codes in $N$-dimensional latent space, We inject channel-wise orthogonality constraint into each channel in $z_{s \rightarrow c}$ and $z_{c \rightarrow d}$.
-By enforcing this constraint, the model induces that the identity and motion codes do not interfere with each other when they are combined for the transformation with the linear operation as explained in~\Sref{Sec:Navigating_Canonical_Space}. $z_{c \rightarrow d}$ can be obtained as follows:
+In order to generate natural head poses, lip motions, and facial expressions simultaneously, $z_{c \rightarrow d}$ should successfully combine both vision and audio information while only containing motion-related features.
+To disentangle identity-related codes and motion-related codes in $N$-dimensional latent space, we inject a channel-wise orthogonality constraint into each channel in $z_{s \rightarrow c}$ and $z_{c \rightarrow d}$.

+By strictly enforcing this constraint, the model induces that the identity and motion codes do not interfere with each other when they are combined for the transformation with the linear operation as explained in~\Sref{Sec:Navigating_Canonical_Space}.
+Finally, $z_{c \rightarrow d}$ can be obtained as follows:

-where $E_a$, $E_m$, and $x_a$ denote audio encoder, motion encoder, and audio input respectively. $\oplus$ operation indicates channel-wise concatenation.
+where $E_a$, $E_m$, and $x_a$ denote the audio encoder, motion encoder, and audio input respectively. $\oplus$ operation indicates channel-wise concatenation.
 Note that as we solely traverse the latent space of the pre-trained image decoder, the resulting $z_{s \rightarrow d}$ can retain semantically meaningful features.
 The structure of the motion encoder is a 3-layer MLP.
 Finally, to generate temporally consistent latent features, we refine the acquired $z_{s \rightarrow d}$ by feeding it to the Temporal Fusion layer, which consists of a single 1D convolutional layer.